New Forest pony

 The New Forest pony is one of the best-known images of the National Park; it is an icon of the area, featuring in countless photographs and in the New Forest National Park logo.

-Nearly 5,000 ponies roam free in the National Park.
+Over 5,000 ponies roam free in the National Park.
 It is rarely possible to travel more than a few miles without coming across these famous Forest residents.

 The ponies are sometimes described as ‘the architects of the Forest’ because it is their grazing that creates much of what people know and love as the New Forest – the close-cropped ‘lawns’ between the wooded areas and the distinctive ‘browse line’ on the trees marking the highest point ponies can reach.